bretlinne/Linne-Dev-Prod/README.md

 More complicated projects requiring their own folders.
 These are not necessarily common to all environments and serve more specialized needs.

+## utilities
+Various scripts that are have specific uses in a variety of cases.
+* emptyTrash.py - empties trash on linux machines
+* detectOS.py   - return info about OS of the machine

 - scripts to move in:
 ---------------------